Kernix13/vision-grid-express/README.md

 3. More padding-top above footer `H2`
 4. Add an `about.html` file?
 5. When done, combine ALL CSS into one file
+6. No icons for `localStorage` and Google Fonts - where do I put them?
+Ditch the icons and create a list?

 4️⃣ README.md: